 ABOUT THE FOUNDATION

-The Dr. William Montague Cobb Foundation is a nonprofit 501(c)3 organization that supports the District of Columbia students to prepare for success and global citizenry.
-We are governed by our volunteer Board of Directors, area professionals, and community leaders who lead the foundation to support students going into higher education.
+The Dr. William Montague Cobb Foundation is a nonprofit 501(c)(3) organization dedicated to supporting students in the District of Columbia as they prepare for success.
+Our foundation is governed by a volunteer Board of Directors, comprised of area professionals and community leaders, who are committed to guiding and supporting students pursuing higher education

 DR. WILLIAM MONTAGUE COBB HISTORY

-We are charted as a 501(c)3 organization in the District of Columbia in 2014 governed by volunteer Board of Directors, community leaders who lead the Foundation in support of students pursuing higher education and for those students enrolled in an accredited Science, Technology, Engineering, and Mathematics (STEM) program.
+The Foundation, chartered as a 501(c)(3) organization in the District of Columbia in 2014, is governed by a volunteer Board of Directors and community leaders.
+They lead the Foundation in supporting students pursuing higher education, particularly those enrolled in accredited Science, Technology, Engineering, and Mathematics (STEM) programs.